tsymiar/MyAutomatic/README.md

 LinxSrvc
 -------
-* Generats by executing `./build.sh -j` command.
+* Generats by executing `./build.sh all -j` command.

-    Once when build SUCCESS, some binary files will shown in `bin` directory, such as:
+    Once when build SUCCESS, some binary files will shown in the `bin` directory, such as:
     ```c
     gpio
     mes909
-    tmpfifo
+    pipefifo
     VideoCapture
-    snap
+    imgsnap
     IM.exe
     Client.exe
     kaics.exe